Ravishrks/dockerise-vscode-django/nginx/conf/readme.md

 * Make sure to edit this file to configure your domain ... simply replace domain.com to your domain

-* You need to generate dhparam.pem as well
+* You need to generate dhparam.pem as well as it is used for security reasons

 To generate it, run below command